davidfrantz/force/docs/source/howto/udf.rst

 Now, we developed one possible solution and aimed at combining the best of both worlds:

+We use

-We use FORCE as “backend” to handle all the boring but necessary stuff that a regular user wants no part of, and use User-Defined Functions (UDF) written in *Python* to implement, well, whatever you can think of.
+1) FORCE as “backend” to handle all the boring but necessary stuff that a regular user wants no part of, and
+2) introduce User-Defined Functions (UDF) written in *Python* to implement, well, whatever you can think of.

 These UDFs only contain the algorithm itself with minimal boilerplate.
-You can write simple scripts, or even plug in complicated algorithms - you have a BFAST, LandTrendr, or CCDC implementation in *Python*?
+You can write simple scripts, or even plug in complicated algorithms.
+You have a BFAST, LandTrendr, or CCDC implementation in *Python*?
 Plug-it in!
 You don’t even need to re-compile FORCE, just name the path to the UDF and run.
 The FORCE Docker images even pack some UDFs that are instantly ready to go (we will come back to this later).